-A QDRO, is a legal order resulting from a divorce or legal separation that gives the divorced spouse or other dependent - defined as an alternate payee - their share of an asset such as a pension or retirement plan benefit.
+A QDRO is a legal order resulting from a divorce or legal separation that gives the divorced spouse or other dependent-defined as an alternate payee-their share of an asset such as a pension or retirement plan benefit.
 In many cases, parties may choose not to enter into a QDRO but divide other similar assets.

-The Fund does not write the QDRO, however, you or your attorney must comply with our procedures and the QDRO must be entered with a court.
-To ensure the order complies with our procedures, it is recommended the parties use the applicable model form which is available to download on our web site at MyCentralStatesPension.org.
+The Fund does not write the QDRO.
+You or your attorney must comply with our procedures, and the QDRO must be entered with a court.
+To ensure the order complies with our procedures, it is recommended the parties use the applicable model form which is available to download at MyCentralStatesPension.org.

-Divorce after retirement does not cancel the Joint and Surviving Spouse Option (JSO) election.
+Divorce after retirement does not cancel the JSO election.
 To do this your spouse must execute a written waiver of any right to and interest in the JSO.
 This waiver must be incorporated into a court approved property settlement agreement that is part of a judgment or order entered by a court.

-Upon approving the judgment or order, we will restore your benefit to the amount you would have received if JSO coverage had not been elected.
-The restoration will go into effect on the first of the month following the month in which the judgment or order is entered by the court.
+Upon approving the judgment or order:

+- Your benefit will be restored to the amount you would have received if JSO coverage had not been elected. - The restoration will go into effect on the first of the month following the month in which the judgment or order is entered by the court.